 Neighborhood has an obligation to report known or suspected fraud, waste and abuse.
 We use the terms "fraud", "waste" and "abuse" defined below as applied to our business.

-caused by criminally negligent actions but rather the misuse of resources.
-Waste can result in fines
+Waste includes overutilization of services, or other practices that, directly or indirectly, result in unnecessary costs to a government healthcare program.
+Waste is generally not considered to be caused by criminally negligent actions but rather the misuse of resources.
+Waste can result in fines and other penalties.

 Read more about fraud, waste and abuse.

-If you suspect fraud, waste or abuse, please call the Compliance Officer at 1-401-427-6799 or the Compliance Hotline at 1-800-826-6762.
+If you suspect fraud, waste or abuse, please call the Compliance Officer at 1-401-427-6799 or the Compliance Hotline at 1-888-579-1551.